+Hemorrhoids are swollen veins in the anal canal.
+This common problem can be painful, but it's usually not serious.
 Veins can swell inside the anal canal to form internal hemorrhoids.
 Or they can swell near the opening of the anus to form external hemorrhoids.
 You can have both types at the same time.

-What causes hemorrhoids?
+What causes them?

 What are the symptoms?

-How are hemorrhoids diagnosed?
+How are they diagnosed?

-How are they treated?
+How are hemorrhoids treated?

 Health Tools help you make wise health decisions or take action to improve your health.